MichaelHWatkins/MealPrep/README.md

 #### Thursday, 02/24
 * 3:30 - 4:00 Researched Spoonacular Api more and attempted to see what I would need to make an api call.
 Also updated my capstone proposal.

+#### Friday, 02/25
+* 8:09 - 8:39 Working towards making an API call.
+Reading through week 5 of the C# lessons.